SNWCreations/RunForMoney/README.en_US.md

 In the event of a conflict between the contents of this section and the contents of the GPLv3 license, the contents of this section shall prevail.

-**This work is my personal work, not an official work from the "All Escape" program group, and is not related to the "All Escape" program. **
+**This work is my personal work, not an official work from the "Run For Money" program group, and is not related to the "Run For Money" program. **

 This work is licensed to you under the GPLv3 license.
 See the LICENSE file in this repository for details.
 I reserve all possible rights to this work.